 The School offers a range of dynamic postgraduate programmes in Art History and Cultural Policy.
-Our MA in Art History has the theme Cities: Art, Architecture and Aspiration and explores issues of urban identity and myth making during different eras in Venice, Rome, New York, Antwerp, Amsterdam and elsewhere.
+Our MA in Art History has the theme Cities: Art, Architecture and Aspiration and explores issues of urban identity and myth making during different eras in Venice, Rome, New York, Antwerp, Amsterdam, Istanbul and elsewhere.
 The School is also the centre for the only MA in Cultural Policy and Arts Management within Ireland.
 It provides professional training for managers and leaders in the arts and heritage fields.
 At PhD level we offer supervision in a range of diverse subject areas.

 Graduate studies brochure - Graduate brochure